xuwei-k/sbt-assembly/Migration.md

 Auto plugins are available only for sbt 0.13.5 and above.

-### Key name has changed
+### Some key names have changed

 In accordance to revised [plugin best practice][pbp] guide, all keys introduced by sbt-assembly are now prefixed with "assembly" or "assemble."
 So, for example `jarName` becomes `assemblyJarName`, and `mergeStrategy` becomes `assemblyMergeStrategy`.
 For easier migration, the older key names are deprecated but still kept in the plugin for 0.12.0.
+See [AssemblyKeys.scala][1]

 ### Upgrading with multi-project build.sbt